 Being friends with a designer from Jag Kitchens can have its benefits as a young Maraetai family discovered recently when they built their sunny new home.

 Frankie and Nicola Lee could already envision their new home when they began building it in October last year.
 However, when it came to a new kitchen, they had to call in the experts.

-Luckily for them, Nicola was friends with Jag Kitchens designer Angela Purdy.
-“We’d known each other for a long time, and Angela was the natural choice when it came to designing and building our new kitchen,” Nicola says.
+Luckily for them, Nicola was friends with a Jag Kitchens designer.
+“We’d known each other for a long time, and so they were the natural choice when it came to designing and building our new kitchen,” Nicola says.

 A mother of two children, aged five and eight, Nicola craved a spacious, workable kitchen that would accommodate the growing family’s needs.